vgarmes/vgarmes.github.io/src/content/blog/build-your-own-react-router.md

 To intercept all navigation attempts and prevent the browser's default behavior, we need to take the following steps:

-1. Create a function that we can call in an anchor element (and elsewhere) to enable navigation to a different page.
+1. Create a function that we can call in an anchor element (and elsewhere) to enable navigation **to** a different path.
 2. Intercept the event of navigating back using the browser's back button.

 ### Creating a function to navigate to another path